-Finding the right home loan can be overwhelming.
-Brokers can help ease the application process and save borrowers time and effort.
+Finding the right home loan can be overwhelming for some borrowers.
+Mortgage brokers have a purpose of easing the application process and saving borrowers time and effort.

 A mortgage broker is someone who acts as a middle man, liaising with lender on your behalf to negotiate your home loan.

 They are able to help you throughout the life of your home loan, from providing a range of home loans to select from, submitting the application to the lender and looking after it through to settlement, and also providing ongoing help and advice after you take out your home loan.